puruagarwal1/hacktoberfest-2022-directory/README.md

 Follow the README below to get started!

-## Note : This repo is excluded from the Hacktoberfest but you can still contribute and the reason is importance of DSA, yourcontribution will be for lifelong.
+## Note : This repo is included in the Hacktoberfest2022, your contribution will be for lifelong.